bhavukm/explain-devops-cicd-project/README.md

 terraform:
      version: tf-version_

-•	Push the config to another gitlab repo.
+•	Push the config to another GitLab repo.

-•	ArgoCD detects a new helm-chart version and starts to deploy it to the dev cluster
+•	ArgoCD detects a new Helm chart version and starts to deploy it to the dev cluster

 •	Run post-deployment tests if deployed successfully

-•	Check on ArgoCD UI the status of pods, service, sts, cms etc.
+•	Check on ArgoCD UI the status of pods, services, statefulsets, configmaps, etc.

+If we need to deploy the dev helm chart to qa (test) environment, we will create a new configuration file for qa and update the version there.
+This will trigger another pipeline for qa, which takes the dev helm version and deploys to the AWS EKS cluster in qa AWS account.

+Similarly, to deploy the qa version to prod, we will have another file for prod configuration, and it will trigger a production pipeline.
+However, it will also have a manual approval stage to approve the deployment.
+So, we can say that we are using Continuous Delivery methodology and NOT Continuous Deployment in production.